Azure/static-web-apps-cli/readme.md

 Using `npx`:

 - Open a SWA app folder at the root (outside any /api or /app folders): `cd my-awesome-swa-app`
-- Start the emulator: `npx @azure/static-web-apps-cli start`
+- Start the emulator: `npx swa start`
 - Access your SWA app from `http://localhost:4280`

 ## Start the emulator

 ### Serve from a folder

-By default, CLI starts and serves any the static content from the current working directory `./`:
+By default, the CLI starts and serves any the static content from the current working directory `./`:

 ```bash
 swa start